iryl1/RBX_DOCUMENTATIONS/workspace.md

-# Roblox Workspace Docs
+# Roblox Workspace System

-been reversing the workspace class and figured i'd write it up the same way i did the lighting docs. covers the internal properties, what they do, and how to read/write them.
+covers the internal properties, what they do, and how to read/write them.

-if this helps you out, drop a ⭐ or come hang: [discord.gg/JpeFatN8yn](https://discord.gg/JpeFatN8yn)

 ---